 How to evaluate a mattress?

 The manufacturers and retailers are bombing you with information about their mattresses.
 It is super easy to get lost in tons of information.
-Try to stay focused and know which questions you need to get the answers to define which mattress is the best for you.
+Try to stay focused and know which questions you need to answer to define which mattress is the best for you.
 To reach your goal, you should know the key factors you need to focus on.
 See these factors against you should evaluate your potential new mattress.

 - Support – You should examine if the mattress can provide a suitable flat surface to reach perfect alignment for your spine and don’t let your heavier body parts sink into the mattress below that ideal level.